Aithe: Production

 The film marked the debut of Chandrasekhar Yeleti, Ravinder and K. K. Senthilkumar as director, art director and cinematographer respectively.
+The simultaneously shot Hindi version 50 Lakh was co-produced by Percept Picture Company, featured additional dialogues by P. K. Mishra, music by Hanif, and was additionally edited by Amitabh Shukla.

 Soundtrack

 This album marked the debut of Kalyani Malik as a composer.
 Despite having only one song, the audio launch was held at 21 May 2003 at Walden in Whisper Valley.